porterjamesj/website/content/pages/roommate.md

 similar-ish lifestyle to my own: working or going to school full time, relatively quiet and laid back, non-smoker, no pets.

+I'm also looking for someone who wants to sign a full year lease, not sublet.

 If you're interested or have questions, email me at [roommate@jamesporter.me](mailto:roommate@jamesporter.me).
 Thanks!